canonical/indico-operator/docs/tutorial.md

 indico                 3.3                           active      1  indico                              182  10.152.183.68   no
 ```

-The deployment finishes when the status shows "Active".
+The deployment finishes when the status shows "Active" for all charms.

 ### Integrate with Ingress by using NGINX Ingress Integrator charm